 My one mistake before coming in, however, was popping the pimple the night before.
 I’ll spare you the graphic details and just say that it appeared “ready” to be extracted, but revealing that I had done this to the physician assistant who performed the procedure warranted a “tsk-tsk.”
 Despite my best efforts to get the gunk out of my breakout, she still had to drain it prior to injecting the site, but both the extraction and the needle poke barely hurt, and I was out the door before I knew it.
 Come evening, the pimple had already shrunk in size, and I was able to meet up with friends without feeling nearly as self-conscious as I was that morning.

 The next day, however, I had a bit of a scab where the pimple once was.
 It was entirely flat and easily camouflaged with concealer, but when the makeup came off, I was bummed at the dark lesion staring back at me.
-The scab lingered for a few days, and eventually I was left with a small area of hyperpigmentation.
-I got the shot a few weeks ago, and today some slight discoloration is still there, so I’d have to say that and the scabbing are the only downsides (but I’m sure my popping the pimple is to blame here too).
+The scab lingered for a few days, and eventually I was left with a small area of hyper-pigmentation.
+After a few weeks, some slight discoloration was still there, so I’d have to say that and the scabbing are the only downsides (but I’m sure my popping the pimple is to blame here too).
 Would I do it again?
 Possibly, if the pimple was large enough and I had an event or something coming up, but otherwise I’ll stick to a healthy diet and proper skincare to avoid breakouts in the first place.